Verseilus/taxi-suggestions-express/README.md

 docker-compose build
 docker-compose up
 ```
-This starts two containers by default: one for the Node.js server and one for the MongoDB database.
+This starts two containers by default: one for the API server and one for the MongoDB database.

 ## Development
 For development and testing purposes you *can* install [Node.js](https://nodejs.org/) on the host machine, then install the packages and start the server using npm.
 You will still need to launch a MongoDB database and connect to it using Mongoose.